MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ## Introduction

-// TODO: Add Fit and Prediction math equations.

 For my 6th F# Advent submission (6 years in a row!!), I worked on combining the lessons I learnt from my last 2 submissions: [2020: Bayesian Inference in FSharp](http://bit.ly/3hhhRjq) and [2021: Perf Avore: A Performance Analysis and Monitoring Tool in FSharp](https://github.com/MokoSan/PerfAvore/blob/main/AdventSubmission.md#perf-avore-a-performance-analysis-and-monitoring-tool-in-fsharp) to develop a Bayesian Optimization algorithm in F# to solve global optimization problems for a single variable.
-The Bayesian Optimization algorithm is compatible with complex black-box objective functions such as those dictated by the results of profiles via Event Tracing for Windows (ETW), a Windows profiling mechanism for troubleshooting and diagnostics, in an effort to discern the best parameters to use based on the specified workload or process.
-In this submission, I plan to demonstrate how I developed and applied the Bayesian Optimization algorithm to various experiments to obtain the best parameters and highlight how I made use of F#'s functional features.
+The Bayesian Optimization algorithm is compatible with complex black-box objective functions and are used an effort to discern the best parameters to use based on the specified workload or process.
+In this submission, I plan to demonstrate how I developed and applied the Bayesian Optimization algorithm to various experiments including one making use of Event Tracing for Windows (ETW) profiles to obtain the best parameters and highlight how I made use of F#'s functional features.
 In terms of using F#, I have had a fabulous experience, as always!
 I have expounded on this [here](#experience-developing-in-fsharp).

-If some or all parts of the aforementioned aspects of the introduction so far seem cryptic, fret not as I plan to cover these topics in detail.
-The intended audience of this submission is any developer, data scientist or performance engineer interested in how the Bayesian Optimization algorithm is implemented in a functional-first way.

 ## Goals

-To be concrete, the 3 main goals of this submission are:
+To kick things off and to be concrete about the objectives of this submission, the 3 main goals are:

 1. [To Describe Bayesian Optimization](#bayesian-optimization).
 2. [Present the Multiple Applications of the Bayesian Optimization from Simple to more Complex](#experiments):